 - Distance from Teramo: 32 km

 - How to reach it: by motorway, km 25 A24

 The origin of the village are to be found in the later Middle Ages.
 In 1557 it was sieged by the Duke of Alba and the walls were destroyed.
 Until 1818 it belonged to the Bishopry of Ascoli, within the State of the Church.
 Then in 1852 it passed to the kingdom of Naples and a few years later to Italy.

 - The medieval walls with the two doors called "da Monte" and "da Mare"

-- Church of the Madonna della Misericordia, octagonal, with fine XVIII-century stuccoed altars
+- The church of the Madonna della Misericordia, octagonal, with fine XVIII-century stuccoed altars

-- Church of Madonna della Pace, built in 1958, contains a wooden Madonna by Silvestro dell'Aquila (1490), a 1759 urn with the reliques of Saint Simplicio, and XVIII century paintings among which Nicola Monti's Madonna del Rosario.
+- The church of Madonna della Pace, built in 1958, contains a wooden Madonna by Silvestro dell'Aquila (1490), a 1759 urn with the reliques of Saint Simplicio, and XVIII century paintings among which Nicola Monti's Madonna del Rosario.

 - 14 May: Feast of the Madonna della Carità

 - 28 July - early August: Sagra del Coniglio e Prodotti Tipici ancaranesi

 Genealogy and Links